 This is true whether you are losing weight or gaining weight.
 Of course bariatric surgery is the exception to the rule but even with the tool it can take months to shed the pounds, and it takes longer for you to gain the muscular and cardiovascular strength you need to be healthy.
 I know that for many people it can become frustrating and demotivating when you put in the work and don’t see the changes you expect.

 But let’s look at this going the other way, gaining weight.
 You didn’t go bed at your ideal weight and woke up not being able to fit into your pants.
 The slow progress of gaining body fat took years to accomplish.
 It took a lifestyle change that had you being less active.
 It took a change to your diet to help promote your weight gain.
 Of course stress and big life changes may have helped to keep you motivated in your weight gain progress.
 The difference is that you

 Exercise takes a while

 It’s no different with the improvements that come with exercise.
 It’s discouraging to not see the change you want after a few months.
 The difference with weight gain is it’s mostly done behind the scenes.
 You really aren’t working on gaining weight, it’s just happening because of the reasons mentioned above.
-With the exercise you have to be more mindful of what you are doing, more goal oriented, and focused.
+With the gastric sleeve and exercise you have to be more mindful of what you are doing, more goal oriented, and focused.
 This is what makes it feel like it takes longer to lose weight and gain muscle.